typestyle/typestyle.github.io/src/docs/core.md

 style(...objects: NestedCSSProperties[]): string
 ```

+It takes any number of `NestedCSSProperties` and gives you back a generated CSS `className`.
 You get a hold of it from TypeStyle:

 ```ts
 import { style } from "typestyle";